 IRC were advised that a number of Land Cruisers are in Goma and it is hoped that IRC members will be able to fly there and drive the vehicles back.

-On the journey back to the airport we stop and help at a road traffic accident.
+On the journey back to the airport we stopped and helped at a road traffic accident.
 This will form a regular part of our work.
 We are advised that this is not always advisable but find that, as a rescue team, we cannot and will not refuse to help at such incidents.
-As we pass the new camp near to the airfield we find that, in the time between travelling to Bukavu and returning, the camp has grown from nothing to 30,000.
-Arrangements are put into place for air travel to Goma, as and when required to uplift the vehicles.

 13th August 1994